Life at College - Beyond the classroom

 Scroll to next article

-At College you may have some breaks in your timetable, yes these are perfect opportunities for revision and completing coursework, but they are also a great chance to engage in our enrichment activities.
-You may know enrichment as clubs, sport academies or extra-curricular, but at USP College, our curriculum offer is influences by our students.
+You may have some breaks in your timetable, whilst these are perfect opportunities for revision and completing coursework, they are also a great chance to engage in our enrichment activities.
+We have a wide range of clubs, sport academies and extra-curricular activities, and the best part is, the range of enrichment activities we run is influenced by our students!
 Each year our students let us know what they want to see on-campus, or what they would like to take part in, some students even run their own groups!

 Trips and visits

-Our students were able to take some fantastic trips and visits last year.
-Students attended Auschwitz as part of an educational trip on Holocaust Memorial Day, others visited the Big Apple or took part in a conservation trip to Africa and a 28 day excursion to Tanzania just to name a few!
+Our students are able to take some fantastic trips and visits during their time at College.
+Students have recently visited Auschwitz as part of an educational trip on Holocaust Memorial Day, others went on a trip to Rio de Janeiro, Brazil in a trip fully funded by the government's Turing scheme.
+Other trips include one to the Big Apple, a conservation trip to Africa and a 28 day excursion to Tanzania just to name a few!

 Groups and Clubs